 - Instant Digital Download

-If who have read my other articles or ebooks, you will know that I’ve also learned many lessons in my photography career from stupid mistakes, or lapses in judgement.
-It’s through learning from failure, and trial and error, that I’ve managed to discover what works best for me.
+If you have read my other articles or eBooks, you will know that I’ve also learned many lessons in my photography career from stupid mistakes or lapses in judgment.
+It’s through learning from failure, and from trial and error, that I’ve managed to discover what works best for me.

-When it comes to how I crop my portraits there are a few cropping styles I try to avoid because just like eating garlic ice cream I have learnt what works best for me.
+When it comes to how I crop my portraits, there are a few cropping styles I try to avoid because, just like eating garlic ice cream, I have learned what works best for me.

-How I crop my portraits is just as important to defining my style as the lens I use, the way I light, and how I process my files.
-I believe the way an image is cropped can change the look from “meh” to “amazing”.
+How I crop my portraits is just as important for defining my style as the lens I use, the way I light my subjects, and the way I process my files.
+I believe the way an image is cropped can change the look from “meh” to “amazing.”

-It took me many years of trial and error, and studying the work of my favourite photographers, to learn that there are actually a few golden rules of cropping worth following.
-Ones that make a huge difference to the visual impact my portraits make, and how flattering these portraits can be for the subject.
+It took me many years of trial and error, and studying the work of my favorite photographers, to learn that there are actually a few golden rules of cropping worth following.
+Rules that make a huge difference on the visual impact of my portraits, and on how flattering these portraits can be for the subject.

-Like all rules there are always exceptions, and the art world would implode if these rules were not constantly tested and broken.
-Pablo Picasso, Vincent Van Gogh, and Jackson Pollack are examples of artists whose styles broke every rule in the, “how to paint book” and in their time they were mocked and ridiculed by other artists and critics alike, yet today their paintings are priceless.
-Having said that, they all studied conventional painting rules of their time, and then went on to break those rules, and create their own signature styles.
-I wonder if they ever considered changing their hair colour to look like Madonna…
+Like all rules, there are always exceptions, and the art world would implode if these rules were not constantly tested and broken.
+Pablo Picasso, Vincent Van Gogh, and Jackson Pollack are examples of artists whose styles broke every rule in the “how to paint book,” and in their time they were mocked and ridiculed by other artists and critics alike, yet today their paintings are priceless.
+Having said that, they all studied conventional painting rules of their time, then went on to break those rules and create their own signature styles.
+I wonder if they ever considered changing their hair color to look like Madonna.

-Cropping in-camera basically means that you compose your image exactly how you want your final crop to look when you are taking the photo, rather than shooting loosely and cropping the shot in post-production.
+Cropping in-camera basically means that you compose your image exactly how you want your final crop to look, rather than shooting loosely and cropping the shot in post-production.
 There are two reasons for this: